-Process Owner is a person who has the ultimate responsibility for the performance of a process in realizing its objectives measured by key process indicators, and has the authority and ability to make necessary changes.
-A Process Owner is the person immediately accountable for creating, sustaining, and improving a particular process, as well as, being responsible for the outcomes of the process.
+Process Owner is a person who has the ultimate responsibility for the performance of a process in realizing its objectives measured by key process indicators and has the authority and ability to make necessary changes.
+A Process Owner is a person immediately accountable for creating, sustaining, and improving a particular process, as well as, being responsible for the outcomes of the process.
 A process owner is responsible for managing and overseeing the objectives and performance of a process through Key Performance Indicators (KPI).
 A process owner has the authority to make required changes related to achieving process objectives.
 A process owner is usually someone in management, not a team or committee.
 You need a single point of contact that is accountable for the overall process.
 Of course, the process owner may establish a process leader and team to help set up, operate, and support the process.
 Process owner responsibilities include:

 - Developing, deploying and managing process.